opencog/agi-bio/moses-scripts/README.md

 Usage
 -----

-The main scripts is test.sh that runs the whole thing.
+We have several scripts here:

+1. export_models_and_fitness.sh <MODEL_CSV_FILE>
+to convert models and their scores into a scheme readily dumpable into the AtomSpace

+2. relate_features_and_genes.sh < <FEATURES>
+to generate scheme code to relate MOSES features and their corresponding genes

+3. test.sh, and obsolete script to experiment with MOSES learning and PLN reasoning..
 You may need to configure settings.sh, like setting your OpenCog path.

 Usage is as follows: